altai0/massa-sc-deployer/README.md

 git clone https://github.com/altai0/massa-sc-deployer.git
 ```

-Go to the root of your folder and run this command
+Go to the root folder and run this command

 ```sh
 npm install